apache/maven-resolver/src/site/markdown/using-resolver-in-maven-plugins.md

 {

     /**
-     * The entry point to resolver (a.k.a.
-Aether), i.e. the component doing all the work.
-     */
-    @Component
-    private RepositorySystem repoSystem;

-    /**
      * The current repository/network configuration of Maven.
      */
     @Parameter(defaultValue="${repositorySystemSession}", readonly = true)
-    private RepositorySystemSession repoSession;
+    private RepositorySystemSession repositorySystemSession;

     /**
      * The project's remote repositories to use for the resolution of project dependencies.
      */
     @Parameter(defaultValue = "${project.remoteProjectRepositories}", readonly = true)
-    private List<RemoteRepository> projectRepos;
+    private List<RemoteRepository> remoteProjectRepositories;

     /**
      * The project's remote repositories to use for the resolution of plugins and their dependencies.
      */
     @Parameter(defaultValue = "${project.remotePluginRepositories}", readonly = true)
-    private List<RemoteRepository> pluginRepos;
+    private List<RemoteRepository> remotePluginRepositories;

+    /**
+     * The entry point to the resolver (a.k.a.
+Aether); that is, the component doing all the work.
+     */
+    private final RepositorySystem repositorySystem;

+    @Inject
+    public MyMojo(RepositorySystem repositorySystem) {
+        this.repositorySystem = repositorySystem;
+    }

     // Your other mojo parameters and code here
     ...
 }
 ```

-Usually, you need only `projectRepos` or `pluginRepos` depending on the
+Usually, you need only `remoteProjectRepositories` or `remotePluginRepositories`
-nature of artifacts your plugin is dealing with, so the other plugin
+depending on the nature of artifacts your plugin is dealing with.
+The other plugin
 parameter would be superfluous in that case.
 But in general, the bits
-shown above should give you all handles that you need to work with
+shown above should give you all the handles that you need to work with
 Aether from within a Maven plugin.